wdawson/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 After the app has started, navigate to `http://localhost:8080/good-beers`.
 You should see the list of good beers in your browser.

-{% img blog/ionic-spring-boot/good-beers-json.png alt:"Good Beers JSON" width:"800" %}
+{% img blog/ionic-spring-boot/good-beers-json.png alt:"Good Beers JSON" width:"800" %}{: .center-image }

 ## Create an Ionic App